Decompress your spine with these elongation stretches

 Semihanging from Pull-Up Bar

-- This style of pull-up bar is one of our FAVES!
+- This Perfect Pull-Up bar is one of our FAVES!

 - Swing the bar down, and place your feet flat on the floor